akikoo/grunt-frontend-workflow/README.md

 To start developing, go to the project folder in your terminal and run

     grunt

+Note that if you installed MongoDB as mentioned above, you need to start the service by first starting the mongod process in terminal:

+    mongod

+Then, open the mongo shell:

+    mongo

 Then go to http://localhost:9001/ to view your site.
 You can also access your local site from another device on the same LAN by using your IP address instead